HuangLian126/ARRM/README.md

 ```

 ## Training
-1. Run the following for base training and novel training on Pascal VOC splits-1.
+1. Run the following code for base training and novel training on Pascal VOC splits-1.

 ```bash
 bash tools/fewshot_exp/train_voc_all.sh